geode-sdk/mods/mods-v2/rynat.better_unlock_info/about.md

 - To see how many friends you have in a friend unlock you need to open the popup twice
 - I didnt really pay attention to spinoff games unlocks cuz i think it's still broken to merge saves, idk tho I could be wrong, same goes for ad chest unlocks
 - The unlock progress bar doesn't currectly show up for creator related unlocks
+- Buying animations in garage will show them as toggled on but they are actually off
 - If a player didn't log in in 2.2 the glow color will show as green